rambkk/sum-of-Array/README.md

 ## To sum arrays, some points to be thought of:
 1) Same structure: What to do with the extra item?
 2) Different structure: What to do when this happens?
+3) What to do with empty array item?

 The correct answer depends on the objective of the program.
 (NOTE: there could be other answers)